thatnerd64/1.2.5-website/README.md

 6. **Play Minecraft**
    - Accept the Minecraft EULA
+   - (Optional) Enter a server address and port to join multiplayer
    - Click "Play Minecraft!" to start the game

 ## JAR File Setup